arghadipmanna101/Flipkart_Clone/README.md

   # How to contribute in our Project 🟢

-If you are interested to contribute in this project how to start contribute
+Thank you for considering contributing to our project!
+Follow these steps to get started:
 <!-- in detail -->

+# **Flipkart Clone Contribution Guide**

+Thank you for your interest in contributing to our project!
+Follow these steps to get started:

-1. Fork the repo.
+### **1. Fork the Repository**

-2. After forking, clone the repo to your local machine.
-To clone the repo to your local machine, run the following command in your terminal:
+- Click on the "Fork" button on the top right of the repository page to create a copy under your GitHub account.

+### **2. Clone the Repository**

+- Open your terminal and run:

     ```bash

     git clone https://github.com/<your-github-username>/Flipkart_Clone

     ```

-3. Add a remote upstream to the original repo.
-To add a remote upstream, run the following command in your terminal:
+### **3. Set Up Remote Upstream**

+- Navigate to your local repository:

     ```bash

-    git remote add upstream https://github.com/<your-github-username>/Flipkart_Clone/
+    cd Flipkart_Clone
     ```

-4. Create a new branch.
-To create a new branch, run the following command in your terminal:
+- Add the original repository as a remote upstream:

     ```bash
+    bashCopy code
+    git remote add upstream https://github.com/Meetjain1/Flipkart_Clone/

+    ```

+### **4. Create a New Branch**

+- Switch to a new branch for your changes:

+    ```bash

     git checkout -b <your-branch-name>

     ```

-5. Make changes in source code.

-6. Add your changes
-To add your changes, run the following command in your terminal:
+### **5. Make and Commit Changes**

+- Modify the source code as needed.
+- Stage your changes:

     ```bash

-    git add <File1 changed> <File2 changed> ...
+    git add <File1 changed> <File2 changed>
     ```

-7. Commit your changes.
+- Commit your changes with a descriptive message:
-To commit your changes, run the following command in your terminal:

     ```bash

-    git commit -m "<your-commit-message>"
+    git commit -m "Your commit message here"
     ```

+### **6. Push Changes and Create PR**

-8. Push your changes.
+- Push your changes to your forked repository:
-To push your changes, run the following command in your terminal:

     ```bash

     git push origin <your-branch-name>
     ```

-9. Create a PR.
+- Visit your forked repository on GitHub and click "Compare & pull request" to create a pull request.

 __________________________________________________________________________________________________________________________________________________________________